 My great great grandfather, James Baxter, an English-born Scot, sailed to America in 1868.
-After making his way across this vast country, he and two friends were among the first homesteaders in Howard County, Nebraska.
-That was March, 1871.
+After making his way across this vast country, he and three friends were among the first to file for homesteads in Howard County, Nebraska.
+That was April 6, 1871.

 One hundred and forty-one years later, at the end of a chilly December afternoon, I loaded my father and brother into the car, with no hint of where we were going.